xxx87/random_text_output/README.md

-# random_text_output
-The project of outputting arbitrary text on the site
+# The project of outputting arbitrary text on the site

 Every 10 seconds a quote is updated on the site.
 Quotations of great people are presented.